About maths and numeracy skills

 Babies: tips for building numeracy skills

-- singing number songs and rhymes
+- Sing number songs and rhymes.

-- everyday activities – for example, ‘Let’s put half of the bird seed here and half over there’ or ‘Let’s find matching socks’
+- Everyday activities – for example, ‘Let’s put half of the bird seed here and half over there’ or ‘Let’s find matching socks’.

-- the environment – for example, ‘Look at the little bird over there’ or ‘That’s a tall tree’
+- The environment – for example, ‘Look at the little bird over there’ or ‘That’s a tall tree’.

-- time – for example, ‘7 pm, time for bed’
+- Time – for example, ‘7 pm, time for bed’.

-- shapes and patterns – for example, ‘Let’s look for all the triangles’.
+- Shapes and patterns – for example, ‘Let’s look for all the triangles’.

 It’s best if you can make these everyday numeracy activities and experiences playful and relaxed so that they’re fun for your child.

 Get words and music for counting songs like ‘Five little ducks’ and ‘One two three four five’ with our Baby Karaoke.